SourabhMehta-sm/trajectory-ttc/collision/README.md

-# Probability of Collision Calculation
+# Collision Probability Calculation

-## Overview

-This document provides the formulas used for calculating the probability of a collision within a simulation.
-It covers calculations for a single frame as well as for an entire scene.
+This guide details the process for calculating the probability of collision between vehicles, taking into account both their spatial and temporal proximities.
+The method integrates the concept of Time to Collision (TTC) with the physical distance between vehicles to assess potential risks more comprehensively.

-## Single Frame Collision Probability
+## Time to Collision (TTC)

-The probability of a collision occurring in a single frame is calculated as follows:

-- **Formula**: `P(collision) = C(n, 2)`
-- **Where**:
+TTC is a crucial metric in evaluating the risk of collision between two moving vehicles.
+It can be calculated using the formula:

+TTC = D / V_rel

+where:

-  - `P(collision)` is the probability of a collision occurring in a frame.
+- `TTC` is the Time to Collision.
-  - `C` is the number of unique agent pairs where the distance between agents is less than the collision threshold.
+- `D` represents the distance between the two vehicles.
+- `V_rel` is the relative velocity between the vehicles, calculated as `V_lead - V_ego`.
+Here, `V_lead` is the velocity of the leading vehicle, and `V_ego` is the velocity of the trailing (or ego) vehicle.

+## Collision Probability Calculation

+To determine the collision probability for each pair of vehicles, we assess whether the TTC falls below a specific threshold, indicating a high risk of collision.
+The probability of collision across a scene or dataset is given by:

+P_collision = C / T

+where:

-  - `n` is the total number of agents in the frame.
+- `P_collision` is the probability of collision.
-  - `C(n, 2)` is the binomial coefficient, representing the total number of unique agent pairs possible in the frame.
-This is calculated as `n(n - 1) / 2`, which gives the total combinations of pairs.

-## Scene Collision Probability

-To calculate the probability of collision across an entire scene, we use the average probability across all frames:

-- **Formula**: `P_scene(collision) = 1/T * Σ(from t=1 to T) P_t(collision)`
-- **Where**:
-  - `P_scene(collision)` is the average probability of a collision occurring in the entire scene.
+- `C` is the count of vehicle pairs with TTC below a certain threshold.
-  - `T` is the total number of frames in the scene.
+- `T` is the total number of unique vehicle pairs in the scene or dataset.

-  - `P_t(collision)` is the probability of a collision occurring in frame `t`.
+## Integrating Distance into the Probability

+To incorporate spatial proximity into the collision risk assessment, the calculation can be adjusted to consider vehicle pairs that are both likely to collide based on TTC and are within a specified distance threshold:

+C' = Count of pairs where TTC < TTC_threshold and D < D_threshold

+The modified collision probability then becomes:

+P_collision' = C' / T

-This methodology allows for a comprehensive understanding of collision dynamics within the simulated environment, providing crucial insights for optimization and safety assessments.
+This enhanced formula accounts for both temporal and spatial factors, offering a more comprehensive evaluation of collision risks.